SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **Cybersecurity Contests:** Participate in cybersecurity events or competitions.
 For example, in Canada there are the [CyberSci competitions](https://cybersecuritychallenge.ca/) for university and college students.

+Cooperative education: Gain some practical experience through internships.
+It does not have to be related to cybersecurity, as developer jobs help with shifting towards information technology.
+Being familiar with development workspace, and proving you have the skills required for software development.

 ## Section 1.4: Real Jobs